 - When is it out?
 Late 2017, possibly October

 - What will it cost?
 A flagship price is all but guaranteed

 - Pixel 2 release date likely to be October

 - Expect a flagship price tag too

-The Google Pixel and Pixel XL were both launched in October 2016, so we’d expect to see the Pixel 2 roughly a year later, in or around October 2017.
+The Google Pixel and Pixel XL were both launched in October 2016, so we’d expect to see a Google Pixel 2 release date roughly a year later, in or around October 2017.

 Although the Pixel line is new, it’s building on the now defunct Nexus range, which also tended to have a new handset in around September or October of each year.